-Existing attacks in the partial-data and data-free settings only seem to be effective for small models trained on simple datasets.
-Our goal is to develop an attack that can be used to train a highly accurate clone model in the data-free setting only using black-box access to the target model.
+The goal of this paper is to develop a model functionality stealing attack in the data-free setting, which can be used to train a high-accuracy clone model only using black-box access to the target model.
 We formally state the objective and constraints of our proposed model stealing attack.

-\textbf{Attack Objective:} Consider a target model $T(x;\theta_T)$ that performs a classification task with high accuracy on inputs $x$ sampled from a target distribution $\mathbb{P}_{T}$.
-Our goal is to train a clone model $C(x;\theta_C)$ that replicates the functionality of $T$ and achieves high accuracy on the classification task as shown by Eqn. ~\ref{eq:adv_obj}
+\textbf{Attack Objective:} Consider a target model $T$ that performs a classification task with high accuracy.
+Our goal is to train a clone model $C$ that replicates the functionality of the target model by maximizing the accuracy on a test set $\mathcal{D}_{test}$ as shown in Eqn. ~\ref{eq:adv_obj}.

-\textbf{Threat Model:} In this work, we assume that the adversary does not know any details about the Target model's architecture or the model parameters $\theta_T$.
+\textbf{Attack Constraints:} We assume that the adversary does not know any details about the Target model's architecture or the model parameters $\theta_T$.
 The adversary is only allowed black-box access to the target model.
 We assume the \emph{soft-label} setting where the adversary can query the target model with any input $x$ and observe its output probabilities $\vec{y}=T(x;\theta_T)$.
 We consider model stealing attacks under two settings based on the availability of data:

 1. \emph{Data-free setting (Primary goal):} The adversary does not have access to the dataset $\mathcal{D}_{T}$ used to train the target model or a good way to sample from the target data distribution $\mathbb{P}_{T}$.
 (Section~\ref{sec:maze})